Kolkata Metro: Purple Line

-Yellow line (Line 4)
+Yellow Line

-The work of integrating the Circular Railway from Dum Dum to Biman Bandar into a 6.249 km new metro line from Dum Dum to Netaji Subhash Chandra Bose International Airport was sanctioned in the 2010–2011 budget.
+The work of integrating the Circular Railway from Dum Dum Cantonment to Biman Bandar into a 6.249 km new metro line from Noapara to Netaji Subhash Chandra Bose International Airport was sanctioned in the 2010–2011 budget.
 The cost of the project is ₹184.83 crore.
 An eastward extension from Biman Bandar to Barasat over 10.627 km was also sanctioned and included in the 2010–2011 budget.
 The cost of the project is ₹2397.72 crore.
 The work on this project from Noapara to Barasat is being executed by Metro Railway, Kolkata.
 Due to multiple delays and hurdles, the total cost of the project had grown to ₹4829.57 crore.

 Following an objection from the Airports Authority of India (AAI), the route was further reworked.
 Instead of using the Circular Line's Jessore Road and Biman Bandar railway station, Jessore Road and Jai Hind metro station were planned at-grade and underground, respectively.
-This stretch will continue underground till Barasat after Prime Minister Narendra Modi's nod, which was till New Barrackpore earlier.
-Another station was proposed at Michael Nagar.
-Some reports say that the Noapara–Barasat line will terminate at Jai Hind and the Orange line would continue till Barasat.
+This stretch will continue underground till Barasat after Prime Minister Narendra Modi's approval which was till New Barrackpore earlier.
+As of 2024, the construction work has started from the airport to New Barrackpore underground link, and the bidding for the New Barrackpore to Barasat line extension is expected to start.

+The first phase of work from Noapara to Jai Hind opened on 22 August 2025.

-Pink line (Line 5)
+Pink Line

 The Pink Line is the northward extension from Baranagar to Barrackpore [12.45 km].
 It was sanctioned at a cost of ₹2069.6 crore in the 2010–2011 budget.
 This line was meant to enable a quick commute from the northernmost suburbs to South Kolkata.
 The work corridor is being executed by RVNL.
-As of May 2021, no physical construction has commenced, and the project has been stalled as metro construction would affect the water pipelines along Barrackpore Trunk Road.
+As of October 2025, no physical construction has commenced, and the project has been stalled as metro construction would affect the water pipelines along Barrackpore Trunk Road.
 To avoid this, another proposal was made to continue this line through the Kalyani Expressway.
 Eleven metro stations were planned on this route.